-Remember that each child will have their own way of dealing with the change.
+Remember that each child will have his own way of dealing with the change.
 Some children will be vocal, while others may have a harder time expressing their feelings.
-Ask them what they need, how you can help and how they're feeling about the change.
-The sooner you start to talk to them about the move, the sooner they'll start to open up.
+Ask your kids what they need, how you can help and how they are feeling about the change.
+The sooner you start to talk to them about the move, the sooner they will start to open up.

-Remind them that you know the move will be hard on them and that you're there to help.
-And when a child shares their feelings, make sure you try to understand what they're going through and be sympathetic even though you're going through your own transition and change.
+Remind them that you know the move will be hard on them and that you are there to help.
+And when your children share their feelings, make sure you try to understand what they are going through and be sympathetic even though you are going through your own transition and change.

 Get Kids Involved in School Activities

-While it is a great idea to encourage your child to stay in touch with old friends, making new friends in the new school is even more important.
+While it is a great idea to encourage your children to stay in touch with old friends, making new friends in the new school is even more important.
 Try to balance contact with old friends and contact with new friends.
-Often you'll find that once your child is in their new school, it'll just take a few weeks before the new friends begin to take center stage.
+Often you will find that once your children are in their new school, it will take only a few weeks before the new friends begin to take center stage.

 Stay in Touch and Engaged With the New School